 Charlton College of Business, University of Massachusetts Dartmouth

-© Charlton College of Business FB
+©Charlton College of Business / Facebook

 The Charlton MBA requires 30 credit hours and can be completed part-time or full-time, on-campus or online.
-Students have the option to concentrate in specific areas, including the STEM-focused business analytics area.
+Students have the option to concentrate their MBA in specific areas, including the STEM-focused business analytics area.
 Charlton considers itself highly responsive to the changing demands of the global, technology-driven economy.

 Foisie Business School, Worcester Polytechnic Institute